JanDeVisser/8bit/README.md

 #### XDATA

 _When moving data between 8- and 16-bit registers:_

 OP0-3 |Function
 ------|--------
-`0XXX`  |Transfer to/from the LSB of the 16-bit register
+`XXX0`|Transfer to/from the LSB of the 16-bit register
-`1XXX`  |Transfer to/from the MSB of the 16-bit register
+`XXX1`|Transfer to/from the MSB of the 16-bit register

 _When the target register is ALU Operation (`0x5`):_

 OP0-3|Operation